Triangulated categories of relative 1-motives: Deligne -motives

 \end{defi}

-If $X/S'$ is a commutative group scheme (or more generally an fppf sheaf of abelian groups on $\Sch/S$), then $R_gX$ is naturally an fppf sheaf of abelian groups on $\Sch/S$.
-Moreover, the formation of $R_g$ is functorial and compatible with base change.
-We summarize results on the representability of $R_g X$ from the litterature.
+If $X/S'$ is a commutative group scheme (or more generally an fppf sheaf of abelian groups on $\Sch/S$), then $\Res_gX$ is naturally an fppf sheaf of abelian groups on $\Sch/S$.
+Moreover, the construction of $\Res_g$ is functorial and compatible with base change on $S$.
+We summarise results on the representability of $\Res_g X$ from the litterature.

 \begin{prop} Let $g:S'\rightarrow S$ be a morphism of schemes and $X/S'$ be a $S'$-scheme. \begin{enumerate}[label={\upshape(\roman*)}] \item \cite[Theorem~1.5]{Olsson_restriction} Assume that $g$ is proper flat of finite presentation.
-Then $R_gX$ is representable by an algebraic space (We note that we will only need the case $g$ finite flat, which is presumably easier, but I could not find a reference). \item \cite[7.6/5]{BLR} Assume that $g$ is finite flat.
-Then if $X$ is smooth (resp. of finite presentation) then $R_gX$ (which exists at least as an algebraic space by (i)) is smooth (resp. of finite presentation). \item \cite[7.6/5]{BLR} Assume that $g$ is finite \'etale.
-Then if $X$ is proper then $R_gX$ (which exists at least as an algebraic space by (i)) is proper. \item \cite[7.6/2]{BLR} Let $h:X\rightarrow Y$ be a closed immersion of $S'$-schemes.
-Then $R_gh:R_gX\rightarrow R_gY$ is a closed immersion of presheaves.
-As a corollary, if $X/S$ if affine, then $R_gX$ is representable by an affine scheme. \end{enumerate} \end{prop}
+Then $\Res_gX$ is representable by an algebraic space (note that we will only need the case $g$ finite flat, which is presumably easier, but we could not find a reference). \item \cite[7.6/5]{BLR} Assume that $g$ is finite flat.
+If $X$ is smooth (resp. of finite presentation) then $\Res_gX$ (which exists at least as an algebraic space by (i)) is smooth (resp. of finite presentation). \item \cite[7.6/5]{BLR} Assume that $g$ is finite \'etale.
+If $X$ is proper then $\Res_gX$ (which exists at least as an algebraic space by (i)) is proper. \item \cite[7.6/2]{BLR} Let $h:X\rightarrow Y$ be a closed immersion of $S'$-schemes.
+Then $\Res_gh:\Res_gX\rightarrow \Res_gY$ is a closed immersion of presheaves.
+As a corollary, if $X/S$ if affine, then $\Res_gX$ is representable by an affine scheme. \end{enumerate} \end{prop}

 We now use the results above to analyse Weil restriction of pure $1$-motives.
 We are spared from having to consider algebraic spaces by the following result.